-The Center’s Study Abroad/ Language Programs offer study abroad and other exchange programs as well as intensive summer language programs.
-The Center also offers opportunities to take TOEFL-ITP test. on campus for students to elevate their English competency.
+The Center offers study abroad programs for students.
+The Center also offers opportunities to take TOEFL-ITP test on campus for students to elevate their English competency.

 The Center hosts international students from various countries every academic year.
-Programs for international students include the undergraduate program, exchange programs, and the intensive Japanese program.
+Programs for international students include the undergraduate program and the exchange program.

-The Center promotes the exchange of cultures and ideas between Japanese and international students on campus through events such as Welcome/Farewell parties, foreign students’ Japanese language speech contest and other various cultural exchange events for students.
+The Center promotes the exchange of cultures and ideas between Japanese and international students on campus through events such as Welcome/Farewell parties and other various cultural exchange events for students.